muratk3n/thirdwave/en/tweets/2019/week34.md

 ---

-Hey man; just create another universe, model will fit there.
-In this universe there is an evil Picard who fits all broken models to any data.
+Hey man; just create another universe, there is an evil Picard in that universe fitting all broken models to any data.

 Problem.
 Solved.